 Default HTML, but calmer

-A classless stylesheet inspired by Safari Reader Mode — built for content first.
+Beignet is a classless stylesheet inspired by Safari Reader Mode — built for content first.

 This page is intentionally plain.
 It exists to test a minimal classless CSS file: spacing, typography, links, tables, code, media, and form controls — without components or utility classes.